My back pain can make my feet hurt?

 How chronic lumbar disc disease is a frequent cause of leg and foot pain

-In a previous post I listed lumbar disc disease as a differential diagnosis for Morton’s neuroma.
+In a previous post, I listed lumbar disc disease as a differential diagnosis for Morton’s neuroma.
 The lumbar region of the spine is the lower back, just above the pelvis.
 The nerves that supply sensation and motor function to the leg and foot exit the spin at the level of the lumbar spine.
 Any injury or deformity of the lumbar spine may affect the nerves that innervate the leg and foot.
-Conditions of the lumbar spin that may contribute to foot pain include:
+Conditions of the lumbar spine that may contribute to foot pain include:

 - Lumbar disc disease